PEtab-dev/PEtab/doc/documentation_data_format.md

  - `plotTypeData`

- The type how replicates should be handled, can be `MeanAndSD`, `MeanAndSEM`, or `replicate` (for plotting all replicates separately) .
+ The type how replicates should be handled, can be `MeanAndSD`, `MeanAndSEM`, `replicate` (for plotting all replicates separately), or `provided` (if numeric values for the noise level are provided in the measurement table).
 Default is `MeanAndSD`.

  - `datasetId` [STRING, NOT NULL, REFERENCES(measurementTable.datasetId)]

- The datasets, which should be groupd into one plot.
+ The datasets, which should be grouped into one plot.

  - `xValues` [STRING]

  The independent variable, which will be plotted on the x-axis.
-Can be `time` (default, for time resolved data), or it can be `parameterOrStateId` for dose-reponse plots.
-The coresponding nuemric values will be shown on the x-axis.
+Can be `time` (default, for time resolved data), or it can be `parameterOrStateId` for dose-response plots.
+The coresponding numeric values will be shown on the x-axis.

  - `xOffset` [NUMERIC]